This article originally ran in 2014.

 But all of that is part and parcel of what made The Gaslight Anthem great.
 They wore their influences on their sleeves, yet they refused to hide behind those influences.
 They name-dropped Charles Dickens, English author, and Andy Diamond, New Jersey punk promoter, and didn’t skip a beat in the interim.

-Ahead of Fallon’s birthday tomorrow (January 28th), we’re revisiting their catalog and detailing the best songs of their career.
+In celebration of Fallon’s birthday on January 28th, we’re revisiting their catalog and detailing the best songs of their career.
 Scroll to the end for a playlist of all 10 tracks.

 — Collin Brennan